top of page

 After community service, Wendy joined a Child Support center and worked in various Johannesburg schools treating children with learning difficulties, in the areas of gross and fine motor development, and cognitive and perceptual skill development.

 During that year, Wendy became a member of a Private Practice in Rosebank, Johannesburg focusing on Hand and Upper Limb Rehabilitation.
-She joined the Society of Hand Therapy and slowly grew my knowledge in the field of hand therapy both through the knowledge of the senior therapist and through various courses I attended through the South African Society of Hand Therapy and the Occupational Therapy Association of South Africa.
+She joined the Society of Hand Therapy and slowly grew her knowledge in the field of hand therapy both through the knowledge of the senior therapist and through various courses she attended through the South African Society of Hand Therapy and the Occupational Therapy Association of South Africa.

 In 2008, Wendy was given the amazing opportunity to visit Boston and attended the American Society of Hand Therapy’s annual congress.
 This was a great experience which allowed her exposure to new information from the latest research to bring home to be applied in South Africa at the practices.
 It was a phenomenal learning experience.